Have you been looking for a super easy mash recipe that isn't complicated and tastes amazing?

 It only takes two ingredients (not including the sugar and yeast) and you’ll have the smoothest whiskey run you’ve ever had.
 Hint: Sweet feed is the secret weapon.

-In this article, I give you my top recipe to making the best mash along with easy to follow step-by-step instructions on how to make moonshine, along with some product recommendations.
+In this article, I give you my top recipe for making the best mash along with easy to follow step-by-step instructions on how to make moonshine, along with some product recommendations.

 Check out my podcast about how to make moonshine from the start to finish, along with selling tips!